 Depending on the damage / wear and tear, you might try putting a coating of Old English furniture polish on it before you go to the trouble of stripping and re-staining.
 I have found that you can often times get light surface scratches, etc, out with it.

 I put a piece of tape on a table on accident and the varnish or coating came off.
 I was wondering how I can repair it?

 It needs to be sanded down and refinished.
 I think the entire table top must be done for an undetectable repair.
-I would hire a pro for this if the table is expensive or means a lot to you.

 You do not say what kind of table (or size of table) so it may be difficult to accurately pinpoint a solution.

 Damage like this will be difficult for a "lay" person to repair so you might want to consider just using a small table scarf to hide the damage.
 If it is a small table then you might be able to refinish it, but if it is an expensive table, of any size, then you should just find a professional to do the job.

 Any repair that involves removing the damaged finish completely -- deep scratches, gouges, burns, or any other damage -- also involves refinishing the repair area.
 Spot refinishing is not always easy, and it's not always successful, especially on stained surfaces.
 If the damage isn't too bad, it's worth trying.
 If you'll have to touch up several areas on one surface, you're probably better off refinishing the surface or the piece of furniture completely.